The Big 12 Has an Alternate West Coast Solution

 If you look at KenPom’s preliminary rankings for next season, there isn’t much difference between the West Coast Conference (8.04) and the Pac-12 (11.27).
 Note that the Pac-12’s rating includes UCLA and USC.
 The Bruins went to the Final Four in 2021.
 Both went to the NCAA Tournament last season.
 That gap will certainly narrow after USC and UCLA leave, assuming the Pac-12 does nothing (which, of course, it won’t).

-If the Big 12 wanted to go further, it could enhance the footprint by adding Gonzaga’s WCC rivals like Saint Mary’s, Santa Clara or San Francisco (the last giving the Big 12 a Top 10 television market).
-That would lessen Gonzaga’s travel.
+If the Big 12 wanted to go further, it could enhance the footprint by adding Gonzaga’s WCC rivals like Saint Mary’s, Santa Clara or San Francisco (which would help put the league in a Top 10 media market, at least for basketball).
+That would lessen Gonzaga’s travel a bit.
 Or, the Big 12 could enhance it with basketball-only programs in the Midwest like Wichita State.
 Plus, there’s nothing that says you can’t add Pac-12 schools and Gonzaga, too, right?

 But adding Gonzaga might be enough to accomplish an enhancement of the Big 12’s basketball footprint while preserving its future membership for football.
 The Bulldogs are the only program that makes sense competitively because they can walk in the door tomorrow and hang with the best of the league.